Saartje87/pbjs-0.6/docs/PB-$.md

 ### prepend

-Insert target element as first child element to the element.
+Insert target element as first child element to the first element in the set.

 ###### Signature
 ```javascript